 About

-After many years as an English professor in Georgetown, Kentucky, Kristin Czarnecki made some changes and is now Gallery Coordinator at the Rockport Art Association & Museum in Rockport, Massachusetts.
-If you’re ever in the area, please visit this wonderful, storied institution and enjoy the art throughout its five galleries.
+After many years as an English professor in Georgetown, Kentucky, Kristin Czarnecki is Executive Director of the Rockport Art Association & Museum in Rockport, Massachusetts.
+If you’re ever in the area, please visit this storied institution and enjoy the art throughout its six galleries by historic Cape Ann artists and some of the most talented, highly-regarded artists of today.

-Kristin is also the author of The First Kristin: The Story of a Naming (Main Street Rag, 2020), a memoir about the experience of being named after a deceased sibling, and a chapbook, Sliced, just out from dancing girl press & studio.
+Kristin is the author of two memoirs: Encounters with Inscriptions (Legacy Book Press, 2024), about the books inscribed and given to her by her parents over the years, and The First Kristin: The Story of a Naming (Main Street Rag, 2020), about the experience of being named after a deceased sibling.
+Her chapbook, Sliced, was published by dancing girl press & studio in 2023.

-Her creative nonfiction, poetry, and blog posts have appeared in The Porch Magazine, The Smart Set, Peatsmoke: A Literary Journal, The Neglected Books Page, Clementine Unbound, Virginia Woolf Miscellany, International Virginia Woolf Society Blog, WordMothers, and Replacement Child Forum.
+Kristin has published creative nonfiction, poetry, and blog posts in Masque & Spectacle, The Porch Magazine, The Smart Set, Peatsmoke: A Literary Journal, The Neglected Books Page, Clementine Unbound, Virginia Woolf Miscellany, International Virginia Woolf Society Blog, WordMothers, and Replacement Child Forum.
 She has also published literary criticism in Woolf Studies Annual, Journal of Feminist Scholarship, Journal of Modern Literature, the CEA Critic, College Literature, and Journal of Beckett Studies as well as in edited volumes.

-She holds a master’s degree from Northwestern University and a Ph.D. from the University of Cincinnati.
-From 2015-2020, she served as president of the International Virginia Woolf Society.
+She holds a master’s degree from Northwestern University and a PhD from the University of Cincinnati.
+From 2015 – 2020, she served as president of the International Virginia Woolf Society.
+She remains an editorial board member of the Virginia Woolf Miscellany.

 ~ A bit more about me ~

-I’m ecstatic to be the new Gallery Coordinator for the Rockport Art Association & Museum in Rockport, Massachusetts.
-Given my lifelong love of art, museums, Rockport, and the sea, this is without a doubt the mother of all dream jobs, and a great privilege.
+I’m ecstatic to serve as the Executive Director of the Rockport Art Association & Museum in Rockport, Massachusetts.
+Given my lifelong love of art, museums, Rockport, and the sea, this is a dream job as well as a great privilege.

 In recent years, I’ve turned toward hybrid writing that combines memoir/personal experience with literary criticism and research.
 Of those working in this genre, I love Katharine Smyth, Helen Macdonald, and Rachel Cohen.